Perkedel/After-Church/Documents/Misc/lfm-changelog-2023.12.md

 - Edit: Kaorfa fear that the association with sparsdaters like Zumi sparks unwanted controvercies due to nature of FNF modders, especially in huge troubles, likes to delete stuffs.
 Ah peck neck! they might as well saw the beans on the floor already looking at this changelog!
 The onus yours, Joel!!
 - Attempt improve pause music
 - Subtitle Week 7 improvement inspired from Mortal Kombat 1's accessible subtitle styles.
+- FireTongue has been prepared with same help from Larsius Prime ([this](https://github.com/HaxeFlixel/flixel-demos/blob/dev/UserInterface/RPGInterface/source/Main.hx) & [this](https://github.com/HaxeFlixel/flixel-demos/blob/dev/UserInterface/RPGInterface/source/State_Title.hx)).
+But then we have to convert every string occurences to refer to language locale tables.
+Oh my God, there are thousands of text in the codes I got to convert to `getText` built in `FlxUIState` & Substate.. **KLASDJFIO;AHEJRJKGNSDKJLFNGSRTLIHGNSDJFNGSILEBTRGJKSDNFLVJKLSNTGRNBTYJSBNRTGRONTGSERGIOERJGFDFSLKJ;LDSJ;FAJOIPERJIAPWEIO**
+- Week JSON has been prepared, yoink the Altronix Engine ways.
+But it's not complete.
+Sh88 it's long overdue and Psych had taken everything to this day at this point!
+Or still it?
+- etc.

 ## Info